clusterfudge/boomer/README.md

 `api_key = ""`

-Put the relevant key in between the quotes and Mycroft Core should begin to use the key immediately.
+Put the relevant key in between the quotes and Boomer Core should begin to use the key immediately.

 - [STT API, Google STT](http://www.chromium.org/developers/how-tos/api-keys)
 - [Weather Skill API, OpenWeatherMap](http://openweathermap.org/api)
 - [Wolfram-Alpha Skill](http://products.wolframalpha.com/api/)

-These are the keys currently in use in Mycroft Core.
+These are the keys currently in use in Boomer Core.

 ## Configuration
-Mycroft configuration consists of 3 possible config files.
+Boomer configuration consists of 3 possible config files.
-- `mycroft-core/mycroft/configuration/mycroft.ini`
+- `boomer-core/boomer/configuration/boomer.ini`
-- `/etc/mycroft/mycroft.ini`
+- `/etc/boomer/boomer.ini`
-- `$HOME/.mycroft/mycroft.ini`
+- `$HOME/.boomer/boomer.ini`

 When the configuration loader starts, it looks in those locations in that order, and loads ALL configuration.
 Keys that exist in multiple config files will be overridden by the last file to contain that config value.
 This results in a minimal amount of config being written for a specific device/user, without modifying the distribution files.

-# Running Mycroft Quick Start
+# Running Boomer Quick Start
-To start the essential tasks run `./mycroft.sh start`.
-Which will start the service, skills, voice and cli (using --quiet mode) in a detched screen and log the output of the screens to the their respective log files (e.g. ./log/mycroft-service.log).
+To start the essential tasks run `./boomer.sh start`.
+Which will start the service, skills, voice and cli (using --quiet mode) in a detched screen and log the output of the screens to the their respective log files (e.g. ./log/boomer-service.log).
-Optionally you can run `./mycroft.sh start -v` Which will start the service, skills and voice.
-Or `./mycroft.sh start -c` Which will start the service, skills and cli.
+Optionally you can run `./boomer.sh start -v` Which will start the service, skills and voice.
+Or `./boomer.sh start -c` Which will start the service, skills and cli.

-To stop Mycroft run `./mycroft.sh stop`.
+To stop Boomer run `./boomer.sh stop`.
 This will quit all of the detached screens.
-To restart Mycroft run './mycroft.sh restart`.
+To restart Boomer run './boomer.sh restart`.

 Quick screen tips
 - run `screen -list` to see all running screens
-- run `screen -r [screen-name]` (e.g. `screen -r mycroft-service`) to reatach a screen
+- run `screen -r [screen-name]` (e.g. `screen -r boomer-service`) to reatach a screen
 - to detach a running screen press `ctrl + a, ctrl + d` See the screen man page for more details

-# Running Mycroft
+# Running Boomer
 ## With `start.sh`
-Mycroft provides `start.sh` to run a large number of common tasks.
+Boomer provides `start.sh` to run a large number of common tasks.
 This script uses the virtualenv created by `dev_setup.sh`.
-The usage statement lists all run targets, but to run a Mycroft stack out of a git checkout, the following processes should be started:
+The usage statement lists all run targets, but to run a Boomer stack out of a git checkout, the following processes should be started:

 - run `./start.sh service`
 - run `./start.sh skills`